nickytonline/www.nickyt.co/src/index.md

 ---
 layout: home
-title: Hi!
-I'm Nick Taylor
+title: Well, hello there!
 postsHeading: Latest posts
 archiveButtonText: See all posts
 metaDesc: Welcome to Nick Taylor's Web Site.
-I am a sofware engineer with a focus on the front-end.
+Nick is a Staff Software Engineer focusing on front-end technologies and tooling.
 ---

-I am a Staff Software Engineer at [Netlify](https://netlify.com) on the ecosystem team.
-I'm not a big fan of spiders, but I know they're doing good work eating bugs.
+My name is Nick Taylor.
+I am a Staff Software Engineer focusing on front-end technologies and tooling with a growing interest in serverless and edge computing.